dip powder nails tutorial

 Before You Start

 Just like when you paint your nails or do any sort of manicure, you want to start with clean, dry nails that have been filed, dehydrated, and have had the cuticles pushed back.
 These are the basics to have any manicure perform and last well.
-If you want to learn how to successfully complete these steps, I do have a nail care routine post that outlines everything.
+If you want to learn how to successfully complete these steps, I do have a nail care routine guide that outlines everything.
 It also teaches you how to properly paint your nails, which will apply to this tutorial because there are various products that will get painted on.
 You will also want to protect your working surface with a paper towel, newspaper, manicure mat, or whatever you have.
-My personal favorite is the manicure mat option, and I use the Lotus Mat from Maniology.
-You can use my discount code TAE10 to save 10% on your Maniology order!

 Step 1: Apply prime and bond, dip, and remove excess